 - Georgia does not maintain a list of eligible surplus lines insurers.

-- Georgia does not have a Surplus Lines Association.
+- Georgia does have a Surplus Lines Association (see Other Comments section #2).

 - Georgia does not have an Export List.